tesfamic/Traffic_Sign_Classifier/writeup.md

  | Speed limit (30km/h) | 62.9% Speed limit (50km/h) <br/> 36.4% Speed limit (30km/h) <br/> 0.61% Roundabout mandatory | Incorrect |
  | General caution  | 100% General caution | Correct |

 > There are two incorrectly classified images out of ten test images.
 Most of the correctly classified images have got 100% certainty.
 The algorithm misclassified the 'children crossing' and 'speed limit of 30km/h' images with 'right-of-way ' and 'speed limit of 50km/h'.
-The misclassified images are in fact very similar to the true images.
-The reason for misclassification is probably because of the preprocessing stage in the pipline have taken away the important features that distinguish the signs.
+The misclassified images are somehow similar to the true images.
+The reason for misclassification is probably because of the preprocessing stage in the pipline have taken away some of the important features that distinguish the signs.
 This can be seen from the grayscale images of the test images considered.

 ### (Optional) Visualizing the Neural Network (See Step 4 of the Ipython notebook for more details)
 #### 1. Discuss the visual output of your trained network's feature maps.
 What characteristics did the neural network use to make classifications?